 Based on regular exchanges, our purchasers document the interests of our suppliers.
 For our strategic partners, this task is handled by our partner management function, which further consolidates relationships with these partners at networking and other events, thus laying a firm foundation for the intended acquisition of customers.
 Here, as with our suppliers, we aim to base our dialogue on a partnership of equals.
 The Procurement department is increasingly according importance to the supply of sustainable products and services.
-We are currently compiling a set of guidelines for our operating units, for example, in which we define the minimum energy efficiency standards we expect of hardware and software components.
-In future, these guidelines will support our specialist departments in their dialogue with manufacturers and suppliers during the selection process for new hardware and software.
+In the 2023 financial year, we devised a provider questionnaire in which we defined our expectations as to the minimum energy efficiency criteria for hardware and software components.
+In future, any documented fulfilment of these criteria by the bidder will be factored into our assessment of tenders.
+Furthermore, the questionnaire is intended to support our specialist departments in their dialogue with manufacturers and suppliers within the selection process for new hardware and software.